 .Who is Thirty Percy?

 Thirty Percy is a new, dynamic and innovative family foundation.
 Their purpose is to contribute to the future security and wellbeing of our world and they aim to do this in ways that are imaginative, collaborative and unexpected.
-They are the first funder to donate to our fund and this money will be used for the first wave of funding, where we aim to redistribute around 500,000What is a pooled fund?
+They are the first funder to donate to our fund and this money will be used for the first wave of funding, where we aim to redistribute around £500,000.Do funders have decision-making power?

 Please contact us firstname.lastname@example.orgI am a philanthropist, from a trust or foundation, or local authority wanting to support this support, how can I help?